edmeehan/astro-edmeehan-2026/src/content/pages/why.md

       Astro team is building!

-      As more <a href="https://cloudcannon.com/partner-program/" target="_blank"
+      As more and more <a href="https://cloudcannon.com/partner-program/"
-      rel="noopener">partner agencies</a> are building client sites with CloudCannon, we wanted to provide a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
+      target="_blank" rel="noopener">partner agencies</a> are building client
+      sites with CloudCannon, we wanted to help out by providing a component library for Astro that outputs static HTML and CSS, for the fastest delivery possible —&nbsp;all unbranded and adaptable for any project.
     imageSource: /src/assets/images/component-library/sunset.jpg
     imageAlt: Sunset
     imageAspectRatio: portrait